 Climate Transition Equities

-A range of strategies investing in companies that can play a major role in the transition to a low-carbon world.
+A strategy investing in companies that can play a major role in the transition to a low-carbon world.

-Our range of global equity funds is underpinned by a robust, repeatable investment process to meet clients' objectives across capital growth, income and responsible investing.
+Our range of strategies is underpinned by a robust process designed to meet clients' objectives across capital growth and income.

 Global emerging market equities